coding-competitions/sound-bytes/Judging.md

 # Judging

-This contest is curated and judges have will exercise discretion when approving entries.
-Entries will be rejected if they do not meet the criteria specified in the challenge.
+This competition is curated, which means that judges shall review entries before approving or rejecting them.
+Entries will be rejected if they do not meet the criteria specified in the [challenge][1].
 Even if an entry does satisfy the original requirements, it may still be rejected based on the judge's discretion, or the judge may request modifications be made to the entry before accepting it.

 ## Forbidden Loopholes